17 unique things to do in Lake Atitlan

 12. Visit the cemetery

-Another way to get a feel of Guatemala is visiting a cemetery.
+Another way to get a feel of Guatemala is by visiting a cemetery.
 They’re quite unique.

-Many of the cemeteries here are painted in bright, vibrant colours and decorated with unique sculptures, statues and portraits to lost loved ones.
+Many of the cemeteries here are painted in bright, vibrant colors and decorated with unique sculptures, statues, and portraits of lost loved ones.
 The cemetery in San Pedro la Laguna is particularly beautiful.
 There’s also one in Panajachel.

 Just remember to be respectful and quiet, it’s still a sacred place.

-Read next: Exploring a colourful cemetery in Guatemala
+Read next: Exploring a colorful cemetery in Guatemala

 13. Learn Spanish